MI-AFP/tutorials/tutorials/04_types-errors.md

                          }
 ```

-For both cases it means that when data constructor is evaluated it must fully evaluate ([weak head normal form](https://wiki.haskell.org/Weak_head_normal_form)) the second parameter, but the first one will stay unevaluated in a lazy way.
+For both cases it means that when data constructor is evaluated, it must fully evaluate ([weak head normal form](https://wiki.haskell.org/Weak_head_normal_form)) the second parameter, but the first one will stay unevaluated in a lazy way.
 All depends on language implementation in the used compiler.

 #### Unpacking strict fields